fmjohnson97/fmjohnson97.github.io/_posts/2020-06-11-feudal-steering.markdown

 ---
 layout: post
-title: How I Rest From Work
+title: Fuedal Steering: Hierarchical Learning for Steering Angle Prediction
-date: 2017-09-12 13:32:20 +0300
+date: 2020-06-11 23:17:55 -0500
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: We consider the challenge of automated steering angle prediction for self driving cars using egocentric road im- ages.
+In this work, we explore the use of feudal networks, used in hierarchical reinforcement learning (HRL), to de- vise a vehicle agent to predict steering angles from first person, dash-cam images of the Udacity driving dataset.

-img: i-rest.jpg # Add image post (optional)
+img: teaserFigure.eps # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [Holidays, Hawaii]
 ---